falocas/workshops/content/english/java-tictactoe/activity-1.md

 4. Now we have the variable `board` storing current symbols on the game board, let's try to print out an empty game board using print statements (shown below).

-   Note that each game board consists of 5 lines, so it is reasonable to have 5 print statment to print out each board.
+   Note that each game board consists of 5 lines, so it is reasonable to have 5 print statement to print out each board.

    Each of the 9 blocks is a `String` of length 3, where the middle character is the current symbol stored in `board` at the corresponding position.